nlabern/belly-button-challenge/README.md

 ## Descripton

-This is an interactive dashboard to explore the [Belly Button Biodiversity dataset](https://github.com/yeyanwang/belly-button-challenge/blob/main/data/samples.json) (you can also locate it in `data/samples.json`), which catalogs the microbes that colonize human navels.
+This is an interactive dashboard to explore the "Belly Button Diversity Dataset", which catalogs the microbes that colonize human navels.

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.